xiaxueyi00-eng/cart253/air-jam/README.md

  The face is constructed from simple geometric shapes (triangle, quad, ellipse, and arc), and it is adorned with a heart-shaped background..

 -	Blush
-Using `lerpColor()`, the blush color progressively shifts over time.
-As a result, the portrait has a subtle animation effect that gives it life
+Using `lerpColor()`, the blush color progressively shifts over time.By gradually increasing the variable t, the blush color smoothly transitions from skinColor to blushColor, As a result, the portrait has a subtle animation effect that gives it life。
 -	Blinking eyes
 Using a conditional (`if`) and `frameCount`, the eyes blink every few seconds.
 The group project from Week 3 served as the inspiration for this reasoning.
 I modified the same idea to mimic natural blinking rather than creating a character move.
 -	Interactivity